-If you are injured in a motor vehicle accident (‘MVA’), you may be entitled to claim personal injury compensation under the Compulsory Third Party (‘CTP’) scheme.
+If you are injured in a motor vehicle accident (‘MVA’), you may be entitled to claim compensation under the Compulsory Third Party (‘CTP’) scheme.
 The team at Brazel Moore Lawyers, has compiled this guide to help alleviate the stress in what can be a difficult time.
 This guide applies to accidents that occurred on or after 1 December 2017.

 I Have Just Had the Accident – What Do I Do?